Diagnostic Medical Sonography

 Yes.
 Students who complete the TEAS at another institution must request an official score report from ATI as a paper copy is not accepted.
 Requests can be made online via www.atitesting.com

-The Cardiovascular Technology program accepts 18 students each Fall term.
+The Diagnostic Medical Sonography program accepts 12 students each Fall term.

 From the program Handbook:

 *The hospital affiliate dress code, if more stringent than this, must be followed completely.
 Dress code is subject to change.